scipy-conference/scipy_proceedings/papers/paul_miles/paul_miles.rst

 Methodology
 -----------
 Knowledge of Bayesian statistics is important to understanding the theory, but it is not necessarily required information for using pymcmcstat.
-We provide a brief overview of the Bayesian approach and then explain then ke terms that impact the user.
+We provide a brief overview of the Bayesian approach and then explain then key terms that impact the user.

 The goal of Bayesian inference is to estimate the posterior densities :math:`\pi(q|F^{obs}(i))`, which quantify the probability of parameter values given a set of observations.
 From Bayes' relation